 Families - £60 (per 50-minute session)

 The sessions are generally at the same time and same place every week.
 I charge for missed sessions, as is customary counselling and psychotherapy practice.
 Exceptions are made for pre-arranged holidays or appointments.

-Limited spaces available for face to face, telephone and online counselling.
+Spaces available for face to face, telephone and online counselling.